pywkm/fibo-rest/README.md

         ```
      Which means calculation is triggered, and result should be accessible around `eta` on
      the `/fibo/55` endpoint.
 There's given uri to status endpoint, where calculation progress can
-     be monitored. `eta` is in Coordinated Universal Time (UTC) time zone.
+     be monitored. `eta` is given in the UTC time zone.

 * GET `/fibo/<length>/status`